csdms/bmi/docs/source/bmi.info_funcs.rst

 **Implementation notes**

-* In C and Fortran, the names are passed back as an array of character pointers (because the variable names could have differing lengths).
+* In C and Fortran, the names are passed back as an array of character pointers (because the variable names could have differing lengths), and an integer status code indicating success (zero) or failure (nonzero) is returned.
 * In C++, the argument is omitted and the names are returned from the function in a vector, a standard container in the language.
 * In Python, the argument is omitted and the names are returned from the